-3. The site is prone to flooding.
+2. The site is prone to flooding and development would risk adding to the flooding of the A78.

-Response: It is noted that part of the site is identified as being at Medium to High risk of river flooding, which is considered further below.
+Response: It is noted that part of the site is identified as being at Medium to High risk of river flooding and Medium risk of coastal flooding, and is considered further below.